boylesoftware/x2node-patches/README.md

 Optionally, the `apply()` method can be provided with a `handlers` object that implements `RecordPatchHandlers` interface.
 The interface methods on the object, if present, are invoked during the patch application to notify it about the changes that the patch is making to the record as it goes through the patch operations.
 The methods are:

-* `onInsert(op, ptr, value)` - Called when a value is added to an array or map property as a result of an "add", "move" or "copy" patch operation.
+* `onInsert(op, ptr, newValue, oldValue)` - Called when a value is added to an array or map property as a result of an "add", "move" or "copy" patch operation.
 The `op` argument is the operation, which can be "add", "move" or "copy".
-The `ptr` is a `PropertyPointer` pointing at the array or map element, and the `value` is the value being inserted.
+The `ptr` is a `PropertyPointer` pointing at the array or map element, and the `newValue` is the value being inserted.
 The value may be `null` for a simple (non nested object) value array or map element, but never `undefined`.
+The `oldValue` is the previous value at the pointer location as would be returned by the pointer's `getValue()` method.

-* `onRemove(op, ptr)` - Called when a value is removed from an array or map property as a result of a "remove" or "move" patch operation.
+* `onRemove(op, ptr, oldValue)` - Called when a value is removed from an array or map property as a result of a "remove" or "move" patch operation.
 The `op` argument is the operation, which can be "remove" or "move".
 The `ptr` is a `PropertyPointer` pointing at the array or map element.
+The `oldValue` is the previous value at the pointer location.

-* `onSet(op, ptr, value)` - Called when a value is set to a property (or an array or a map element is replaced) as a result of an "add", "remove" (the `value` is `null`), "replace", "move" or "copy" patch operation.
+* `onSet(op, ptr, newValue, oldValue)` - Called when a value is set to a property (or an array or a map element is replaced) as a result of an "add", "remove" (the `newValue` is `null`), "replace", "move" or "copy" patch operation.
 The `op` argument is the operation, which can be "add", "remove", "replace", "move" or "copy".
 The `ptr` is a `PropertyPointer`, and the `value` is the value being set.
 The value may be `null` but never `undefined`.
+The `oldValue` is the previous value at the pointer location.

 * `onTest(ptr, value, passed)` - Called when a property value is tested as a result of a "test" patch operation.
 The `ptr` is a `PropertyPointer` pointing at the property, `value` is the value, against which it is tested and `passed` is `true` if the test was successful.